http4k/www/src/website/content/supply-chain-security/index.md

 {{< kotlin file="verify-plugin.kts" >}}

 That's it.
 The plugin automatically downloads the http4k public key, resolves sigstore bundles for all http4k dependencies, and verifies every signature.
 If any artifact has been tampered with, the build fails.
+Verification results are cached locally — subsequent builds have zero overhead until dependencies change.

 Run it explicitly with:

 {{< shell file="verify-plugin-run.sh" >}}

-Example output:
+Example output (uncached):

 {{< shell file="verify-plugin-output.txt" >}}